What is vocal atrophy?

 - Long surgery of any kind (due to a long period of breathing tube placement)

-Atrophy or thin vocal cords result in their inability to touch each other during efforts at speaking or singing.
+Atrophy or thin vocal cords result in their inability to touch each other during speaking or singing.
 There is a gap between the vocal cords that may be referred to as “glottic insufficiency.”
-The symptoms of this gap vary according to the size of it.
+The symptoms of this gap vary according to its size.
 Symptoms are:

 - Vocal fatigue